38 IBS Remedies That Will Change Your Life

 Recent studies have found that gluten can negatively impact gut bacteria, even in people who are not gluten-sensitive.
 Gluten-free whole grains (like brown rice or quinoa) contain a nutrient called betaine, an amino acid that positively influences the genetic mechanism for insulin resistance and visceral fat.

 It may be counterintuitive to eat raw fish to help improve your belly biome, but choosing raw or lightly cooked meats over other forms of protein can give your gut bugs the edge.
 When you cook meat at high temperatures, chemicals called heterocyclic amines (HCAs) are produced.
-According to a study in Nutrition Journal, increased intake of HCAs causes changes to our gut microbiota that increases the risk of colorectal cancer.
+According to a study in Carcinogenesis, increased intake of HCAs causes changes to our gut microbiota that increases the risk of colorectal cancer.

 Raw kombucha drinks contain the same kind of yeast and bacteria that's in yogurt or kefir and nearly all bottled varieties are made with black tea.
 That means, if nothing else, you can reap the benefits of these ingredients by sipping the brew.
 Researchers have found that black tea increases the rate at which the body is able to reduce levels of cortisol—a stress hormone that causes bouts of IBS—after a stressful event.
 As for the bacteria?
 "Bacteria in the form of probiotics may support gut health, boost immunity and play a role in regulating blood sugar," explains Smith.
 It's possible that it plays a role in keeping the appetite-regulating hormone, leptin, pumping out properly, too.

 Used for thousands of years to tame troubled tummies and aid digestion, ginger is mentioned in Chinese medical texts from the fourth century BC!
 And for the past few decades, scientists have been proving ginger works at quieting that queasy feeling.
 One study found that ginger helped prevent and treat motion sickness by suppressing the release of vasopressin during "circular vexation," aka, spinning around in a chair.
 Vasopressin is a hormone that regulates levels of water, salt and blood sugar.
 Other research paints ginger as a powerful muscle relaxant, that helps reduce soreness brought on by exercise by as much as 25 percent, as well as banish bloat.
 Researchers attribute ginger's health benefits to gingerols, compounds that are antioxidant, anti-inflammatory, antibacterial—and anti-disease.
 In fact, studies suggest ginger may reduce symptoms of arthritis, improve cholesterol and prevent cancer.
 The herb is often recommended as a general aid for digestion and a remedy for diarrhea and stomach upset.
 Try adding ginger to tea, smoothies, or oatmeal.

-LOW FODMAP FOODS
+Load Up on LOW FODMAP FOODS

 The following foods are considered to be low FODMAP foods or foods that contain low amounts of fructose, lactose, fructans, galactans, and polyols.
 According to the Low FODMAPs dietary guidelines, consuming low FODMAPs, like the ones below, and avoiding high FODMAPs, alleviates symptoms of IBS.